pramttl/obp-python-client/README.rst

-Openbank Project OAuth & REST Client
+Open Bank Project OAuth & REST Client
 ====================================

-This code provides a sample OAuth 1.0 Python client, used to connect to the Openbank Project API.
-Although examples are created specifically for the Openbankproject, but the code can be suitably tweaked for any OAuth 1.0 provider.
+This code provides a sample OAuth 1.0 Python client, used to connect to the Open Bank Project API.
+Although examples are created specifically for the Open Bank Project OAuth provider, but the code can be suitably tweaked for any OAuth 1.0 provider.

-The other objective is to be able to access Openbank Data via a REST Client, that uses the OAuth Headers / Token.
+The other objective is to be able to access Open bank Data via a REST Client, that uses the OAuth protocol.
 This part of the code has been added to the REST Client explained ahead.

 OAuth_Authentication + API_Consumption

 Thus the 2 aspects involved are:

-[1] Getting the OAuth Token/Headers via the OBP OAuth Provider. (get-oauth-headers.py) [2] Using the Rest API to get data from the Open Bank Project, Demo Application Server. (rest-client.py)
+[1] Getting the OAuth access token from the OBP OAuth Provider. (get-oauth-headers.py) [2] Using the Rest API to get data from the Open Bank Project API, Demo Application Server. (rest-client.py)

-All the inital settings are defined in the "settings.py" file.
+All the initial settings are defined in the "settings.py" file.

-Getting Access Token via OBP OAuth Provider.
+Getting the Access Token via OBP OAuth Provider.
 ----------------------------------------------------------------------------
-This has been inllustrated in the get-oauth-headers.py The code gets the access token authorizes it, constructs the required OAuth Headers and stores the OAuth Header object in a file.
+This has been illustrated in the get-oauth-headers.py The code manages to get the access token, to construct the required OAuth Header and stores the OAuth Header object in a file.
 The OAuth header object will be useful to the REST Client.

-Using a rest API to get data from an OBP Server
+Using the REST API to get data from an OBP Server
 -----------------------------------------------
-The example shows getting the list of 'banks' from using the REST API.
-The OAuth header is also passed along, useful to access protected resources.
+The rest-client.py file do GET API calls by adding the OAuth header required to access the protected resources.

 Installation
 ------------
-The installation is simple.
-Its just about installing the dependencies right.
+The installation is simple, its just about installing the dependencies.

 .. code-block:: bash

-    $ git clone git@github.com/pramttl/obp-python-client.git
+    $ git clone git://github.com/pramttl/obp-python-client.git
     $ cd obp-python-client
     $ sudo pip install -r requirements.txt